Home/Journal

 Step 2: Give Your Landlord Reasonable Time

-For non-urgent repairs, landlords should respond within 14 days and arrange the work within a reasonable timeframe — typically 28 days depending on the complexity.
+For non-urgent repairs, landlords should respond within 14 days and arrange the work within a reasonable timeframe — typically 28 days depending on complexity.

 Step 3: Keep Records